aws-samples/prometheus-for-ecs/README.md

 ## Metrics collection using Prometheus on Amazon ECS

-This Git repository contains software artifacts to deploy [Prometheus](https://prometheus.io/docs/introduction/overview/#what-is-prometheus) server and [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter) to an Amazon ECS cluster.
+This directory contains software artifacts to deploy [Prometheus](https://prometheus.io/docs/introduction/overview/#what-is-prometheus) server and [Prometheus Node Exporter](https://prometheus.io/docs/guides/node-exporter) to an Amazon ECS cluster.
 The Golang code in the repository pertains to that of a side-car container that is deployed alongside the Prometheus server in an ECS task and it enables discovery of scraping targets in an ECS cluster.

 <img class="wp-image-1960 size-full" src="images/Depoloyment-Architecture.png" alt="Deployment architecture" width="854" height="527" />